learn-co-curriculum/phase-4-rails-route-params-readme/README.md

 end
 ```

-In this line, our show action is running a database query on the `Cheese` model
+In the first line, our show action is running a database query on the `Cheese`
-that will return a cheese with an ID that matches the route parameters.
-It will
+model that will return a cheese with an ID that matches the route parameters.
+It
-store this record in the `cheese` variable, which we can then use to render JSON
+will store this record in the `cheese` variable, which we can then use to render
-data for that cheese object.
+JSON data for that cheese object.

-And with that, all our tests are passing, and you now know how to create dynamic
+And with that, our test is passing, and you now know how to create dynamic
 routes in Rails!
 You should also be able to run `rails s` and visit
 `localhost:3000/cheeses/1` to see the JSON data for one individual cheese.